 Minnesota Rural Mental Health Professional Loan Forgiveness Guidelines

-The program is offered to licensed mental health professionals as defined in Minnesota statute, 245.462, subdivision 18, which includes Independent Clinic Social Workers, Psychologists, Marriage and Family Therapists, and Licensed Professional Clinical Counselors.
+The program is offered to licensed mental health professionals as defined in Minnesota statute, 245.462, subdivision 18, which includes Independent Clinic Social Workers, Psychologists, Marriage and Family Therapists, Licensed Professional Clinical Counselors and Licensed Alcohol and Drug Counselors.
 A prospective participant must submit an application to the ORHPC during the open application cycle.

 The Rural Mental Health Professional Loan Forgiveness Program provides funds for repayment of Qualified Educational Loans.
 Qualified Educational Loans include government, commercial, and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the past graduate or undergraduate education of the Mental Health Professional.
 Credit card debt or loans from family members do not qualify.
 Parent PLUS loans do not qualify.